aghorler/WebRTC-Leak-Prevent/DOCUMENTATION.md

 #### What do the settings mean and do?

-**WebRTC IP handling policy**
+**WebRTC IP handling policy (Chrome 48+)**

 Setting | Effect
 --- | ---
 `Use the default public interface only` | Send WebRTC traffic via the default public network adapter.
 This will be the VPN adapter for system-VPN users.
-`Use the default public interface and private interface` | Same as above, except allow WebRTC traffic over the default private interface to your local network as well.
+`Use the default public interface and private interface` | Same as above, except allow WebRTC traffic through the default private interface to your local network as well.
 `Disable non-proxied UDP (force proxy)` | Force the use of a proxy, and only allow WebRTC traffic over UDP proxies.

-**Legacy options**
+This will effectively disable WebRTC communication for most users (depending on UDP proxy usage).

+**Legacy options (Chrome 42 - 47)**

+The legacy options are only displayed if you're using an older verison of Chrome.

 `Prevent WebRTC from using routes other than the default route` is identical to `Use the default public interface only`, and `Prevent WebRTC from using non-proxied UDP` is identical to `Disable non-proxied UDP (force proxy)`.

-**Note:** *WebRTC IP handling policy* options will override the legacy options in Chrome 48 and above.
+**Older versions of Chrome (Chrome <42)**

+WebRTC Leak Prevent is not compaitible with Chrome versions below 42.

 --
 #### I'm using a VPN or proxy, how do I prevent WebRTC leaks?